rockettheme/docs/Docs/joomla/templates/g4anacron/INDEX.md

 ---
-title: Anacron
+title: Anacron (Gantry 4 Edition)
-description: Your Guide to Using the Anacron Template for Joomla
+description: Your Guide to Using the Anacron (Gantry 4 Edition) Template for Joomla
 breadcrumb: /joomla:Joomla/!templates:Templates/!anacron:Anacron

 ---